Guide to Electrical Plugs &

 Lists: C, E, G

-States that "Type C or E plug will work in most places" and that Type G is the official East African Community standard found in modern construction.
+States that "Type C or E plug will work in most places" and that Type G is Rwanda's official standard, found in modern construction.

 Accessed: April 2026